FredrikM97/Artificial-Intelligence/Labs/PokerProject/AI_proj_report_raw.md

 -xPeke behavior

-## Experiment and tournament result:
+## Experiment and tournament result

 -"What have you observed when playing against a random agent or any agent you have developed?"
 Server drops, we observed server drops.
 The f do we write here?
 -"Does the result match your expectations?"
 Had no expectation and was still let down.
 -"Observation from the tournament" What tournament

+Observations:
+During the course of the project, several problems were observed.
+This includes drop from the server and information did not arrive as expected.
+This meant that the agents lost the connection to the server and were kicked for incorrect response or lack of response.
+The messages could come up empty "[]" or with multiple messages in one which caused major learning problems.
+After a number of attempts, the idea was abandoned to try to solve the problem and tried to extract the data as well as it could to create a model of the game.
+Because of the quality of the data from the agents who came up with the project description, it was decided that being in the competition would not give a good idea of ​​how the model is constructed.

+Without input data, it is not possible to create a model, so it is no surprise that the model does not work to the extent that would be considered arbitrary.
+Currently there are 2889 data points to train on, of which 1968 data points are unusable

 ## Conclusion

 [Conclusion is just abstract in reverse.
 Change my mind]